abougouffa/minemacs/docs/README.md

 [Long story](/docs/STORY.md) short, I'm relaying on Emacs for my everyday's work, so I needed a fast and stable configuration that fits my needs.
 MinEmacs is changing constantly, please refer to the [change log](/docs/CHANGELOG.md) for more information.
+See also the [list of MinEmacs' modules and packages](/docs/PACKAGES.md).

 > [!NOTE]
 > Please note that I have no intent or availability to create an alternative to